Póvoa de Varzim: Demographics

 For centuries a fishing community of mostly Norman origin, where ethnic isolationism was a common practice, Póvoa de Varzim is today a cosmopolitan town, with people originating from the Ave Valley who settled in the coastal Northern districts during the 20th century, the ancient immigration from Galicia, Portuguese-Africans (who arrived in significant numbers after the independence of Angola and Mozambique) in the late 1970s.
 In 2017, Póvoa de Varzim had a legal foreign resident population of 1.5%, up from 1.4% in 2008, mostly including economic migrants and expatriates, it excludes those who obtained Portuguese citizenship and illegal migrants.
 Most of these were from Brazil, China, Ukraine, France, Spain, Mozambique, Angola, Romania, the United Kingdom and Cape Verde.
 Most of the growth in foreign population arrived from China, other Asian countries, France and other European countries.
 In 2017, 231 migrants moved to Póvoa de Varzim from Brazil, Ukraine and Venezuela; but also from Uzbekistan, Angola, and Georgia.
 Indonesian fishermen have been contracted to work in Póvoa de Varzim to redress labour shortages.
 Their arrival was negotiated directly with the Indonesian diplomatic authorities.
+Their numbers have grown to over 400, though some have moved on to other areas and even other European countries.

 The population of the entire municipality grew only 1% between 1981 and 1991, then increased by 15.3% between 1991 and 2001.
 During that period, the urban population had grown 23%, with the number of families increasing considerably — by about 44.5%.
 The urban area kept a slower but steady growth in the 21st century, and in the 2021 Census it was one of the few urban areas to expand in the whole of Portugal.
 The quality of living, the infrastructure development and a 15 minutes distance from Porto and Braga, prompted new residents originating from near-by cities such as Guimarães, Famalicão, Braga and Porto.
 The beach areas of Póvoa de Varzim is also popular for a new home by foreign nationals, mostly French and Swiss.